Hope but no arrest 5 years after Indiana girls found dead - NewsBreak

 ( NewsNation Now ) — It has been five years since the disappearance and murder of two teenage girls in Delphi, Indiana, and no arrest has been made in the case.

-Nestled among a network of parks and wilderness trails, Delphi — population 3,000 — is like many midwestern towns, quiet and peaceful.Grandparents reflect on Delphi murders years after girls went missing
+Nestled among a network of parks and wilderness trails, Delphi — population 3,000 — is like many midwestern towns, quiet and peaceful.Lyon Co. nursing student claims religious exemption from ‘vax jab’

-But five years ago, that peace and quiet was shattered when investigators say 14-year-old Libby German and 13-year-old Abby Williams were murdered.
+But five years ago, that peace and quiet was shattered when investigators said 14-year-old Libby German and 13-year-old Abby Williams were murdered.

 On the afternoon of Feb.
 13, 2017, Libby German asked her older sister Kelsi to drive the best friends and typically happy-go-lucky eighth-graders to the Delphi Historic Trails.